meherhendi/email-project/README.md

 # prerequisites
 port 80,3000 and 4566 must be available for containers to work

-# steps to run the porject
+# steps to run the project

+* 1- create .env file
+cp backend/.env.example backend/.env

-* 1- spin up the containers
+* 2- spin up the containers
 docker-compose up

-* 2- create .env file
-cp backend/.env.example backend/.env

 * 3- open a bash terminal in the localstack container docker exec -it <localstack container id> /bin/bash